JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

 Create a vector of integers that contains all odd numbers smaller than `10`.
-Then changed the first element to `4` and the last two elements to `1`.
+Then change the first element to `4` and the last two elements to `1`.

 ```@raw html
 </p></div>